Aaron Judge Preview, Player Props: Yankees vs. Tigers

-Aaron Judge -- .154 average over his past 10 games -- will be in action for the New York Yankees versus the Detroit Tigers, with Matt Manning on the mound, on August 31 at 1:10 PM ET.
+Aaron Judge -- with an on-base percentage of .244 in his past 10 games, 144 points lower than his season-long percentage -- will be in action for the New York Yankees against the Detroit Tigers, with Alex Faedo on the hill, on September 5 at 7:05 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Tigers.
+In his most recent game he had a hitless showing (0-for-4) against the Astros.

 Aaron Judge Game Info & Props vs. the Tigers